Undline/ForestFox/readme.md

 ## Overview

-The ForestFox project is meant to be a renderer for M3L (Multi-Media Mark-up Language) and GSS (Gloabal Style Sheets) as a means to create a common UI look and feel accross multiple applications.
+The ForestFox project is meant to be a renderer for M3L (Multi-Media Mark-up Language) and GSS (Global Style Sheets) as a means to create a common UI look and feel across multiple applications.
 It does this by creating the structure of the UI inside M3L and then applying the skin via the GSS file.
-This is also used inside UndChain which is a decentalized cloud based blockchain that uses this as it's UI layer.
+This is also used inside UndChain which is a decentralized cloud based blockchain that uses this as it's UI layer.
 While ForestFox is **NOT** meant to be the only renderer for M3L and GSS it is the first.
 Currently we use Python as the language of choice to implement this application along with QT6 as the backbone for the UI, however you can just as easily take another UI framework and implement this (you could even go as far as to use a game engine).
 This protocol (M3L and GSS) while maintained via myself it is meant to be an open standard that will evolve through time.
 Below are a list of keywords for M3L and I will also add examples of what that syntax will look like; both M3L and GSS are coded in a TOML like format.

 ## Modes